MattivdWeem/learning-java-with-processing/README.md

 So Matti is learning Java with Processing..

 untill now:
  - just take a look at the refference.. there is a LOT!
  - it's fake java (non strict, non oop)

- - int / string are all the same
+ - int / string are all the same as in normal languages, so int's re ints and strings are strings. also floats exists and probably doubles

+ - active loops can be loaded
+ 	- `void settup(){}`
+	- `void draw(){}`